Themes in Titus Andronicus: Civilisation vs. Barbarism

 Darragh Greene makes the point that it is Lucius and Marcus' mastery of rhetoric, the art of manipulating language, that undermines naive ideals of civilised order: "'Have we done aught amiss?'
 (5.3.126) asks Marcus, Tribune and so putative guardian and guarantor of the socio-moral order.
 Once the question is formulated, in an age of rhetoric that recognizes language is the tool for shaping perception, for making the world, the answer will be whatever Marcus or Lucius wish it to be for their own purposes."

 Race and the Other

 The theme of race and the other is introduced in Titus Andronicus through the character of Aaron the Moor.
-Aaron the Moor fromTitus Andronicus is one of Shakespeare's three named black characters in his entire canon of work.
+Aaron the Moor from Titus Andronicus is one of Shakespeare's three named black characters in his entire canon of work.
 Aaron is the lover to Tamora, the Queen of the Goths, who advises her and aligns himself with her with the hopes of elevating himself.
 He is the orchestrator behind much of the violence in Titus Andronicus, convincing Tamora's sons, Chiron and Demetrius, to kill Bassianus and rape Lavinia in the woods, and engineers the situation such that Titus' sons, Quintus and Martius, are found culpable for the murder, resulting in their deaths as well.